 A Tamed Cheetah

 Imagine: A cheetah trained to want a dirty pink bunny with her best friend the labrador.
 A cheetah behind the fences of a zoo.
 A cheetah who forgot what it’s like to be wild.
 A cheetah fed with steaks thrown at her by zookeepers.
 A cheetah who’s a distraction for the visitors of this zoo.
 A nice cheetah.
 Not dangerous.
 Not wild.
 Not herself.
-Even if once in a while, she hears the echo of a life that calls her that she doesn’t know.
+Even if once in a while, she hears the echo of a life that calls her, a life she doesn’t know.
 Even if in these moments, she looks dangerous again, wild again.
 And maybe she wonders, “Isn’t it supposed to be more beautiful than that?” before going back to her steak thinking she might have dreamt it.

 How does it feel?